 You are considered disabled if you have a condition which limits one or more major life activities.
-This means that you have a condition or a disability which makes it difficult to engage in a major life activity such as breathing, seeing, walking, caring for yourself, working, social activities, reading, eating, digesting, hearing, speaking or any other activity which is essential to your daily living.
+This means that you have a condition or a disability if it is difficult to engage in a major life activity such as breathing, seeing, walking, caring for yourself, working, social activities, reading, eating, digesting, hearing, speaking or any other activity which is essential to daily living.

-Disabilities can be physical or mental, such as developmental disorders, organic brain syndrome, emotional or mental illness or specific learning disabilities, which limits a major life activity.
-This could be the result of disabilities that are apparent such as being in a wheelchair, using a cane, being disfigured, having an amputation or they could be more subtle as a heart problem, breathing difficulties, depression, anxiety difficulties and any other disorders which affects your daily life activity.
-To be considered a disabling condition a disability or limitation must be, or be perceived, as a long-standing or permanent (an exception are pregnancy-related disabilities, which are covered under a separate law.)
+Disabilities can be physical or mental, such as developmental disorders, organic brain syndrome, emotional or mental illness or specific learning disabilities, which limit a major life activity.
+This could be the result of disabilities that are apparent, such as being in a wheelchair, using a cane, being disfigured or having an amputation.
+Or, they could be subtler, such as a heart problem, breathing difficulties, depression, anxiety and any other disorders that affect any daily life activity.
+To be considered a disabling condition, a disability or limitation must be, or be perceived, as long-standing or permanent (an exception to this are pregnancy-related disabilities, which are covered under a separate law).

-If you suffer from a temporary disability, you may be entitled to a leave under the Family and Medical Leave Act (FMLA); therefore, if your claim does not meet the criteria for disability discrimination, you might still have protection under the FMLA.
+If you suffer from a temporary disability, you may be entitled to leave under the Family and Medical Leave Act (FMLA); therefore, if your claim does not meet the criteria for disability discrimination, you may still have protection under the FMLA.

-If you are otherwise qualified for your job and can — by education, training, etc. — perform the essential job functions with or without an accommodation, you must be treated equally with all other applicants and employees.
-The essential job functions are those core job functions, which the position requires.
+If you are otherwise qualified for your job and can — by qualification, education, training, etc. — perform the essential job functions with or without an accommodation, you must be treated equally with all other applicants and employees.
+The essential job functions are the core job functions that the position requires.

-An accommodation may be some tool, device, equipment, assistance, and/or modification of a non-essential job function to make it possible, or easier, for a disabled person to perform essential job function.
-Employers have an obligation to provide reasonable accommodation.
+An accommodation may be some tool, device, equipment, assistance and/or modification of a non-essential job function to make it possible, or easier, for a disabled person to perform an essential job function.
+Employers have an obligation to provide reasonable accommodations to employees.
 They don’t have to provide the accommodation preferred by an employee and they only have to provide accommodations that will not create undue hardship on the economic end or working place functions of the employer.
-When determining whether an accommodation is reasonable or places an undue hardship on an employer, the courts will take into account the size and economic capacity of the employer as well as the costs, expense and disruption associated with the accommodation.
+When determining whether an accommodation is reasonable or places an undue hardship on an employer, the courts will take into account the size and economic capacity of the employer as well as the costs, expenses and disruptions associated with the accommodation.
 Most of the accommodations cost less than $100 and should provide no hardships to an employer.

-The law requires that once an employer is made aware of an employee’s disability and/or any workplace difficulties associated with the disability, the employer and the employee have a duty to engage in a good faith discussion of potential accommodations.
-An employer who fails to engage in good faith interactive process is in violation of a law that may be subject to damages for their violation of the law.
+The law requires that once an employer is made aware of an employee’s disability and/or any workplace difficulties associated with the disability that the employer and the employee have a duty to engage in a good faith discussion of potential accommodations.
+An employer who fails to engage in the good faith interactive process is in violation of a law, and may be subject to damages for their violation of that law.

 Employers cannot discriminate against potential employees on the basis of disability.
 They may not ask as part of the pre-employment interview or questionnaire if you are disabled.
-An employer who has determined that you are qualified, who has offered you a position, may then inquire as to what, if any, accommodations you might require.
+An employer who has determined that you are qualified and has offered you a position may then inquire as to what, if any, accommodations you may require.

 It is unlawful to retaliate against you if you have requested an accommodation.
 If you feel that you have been retaliated against, document that in writing and send the complaint to your management and human resources department.

-You can quit if conditions are intolerable.
-The law recognizes that sometimes conditions get so bad that people have no reasonable alternative but to quit their employment rather than endure or continue unlawful conduct.
+You may quit if conditions are intolerable.
+The law recognizes that sometimes conditions get so bad that people have no reasonable alternative but to quit their employment rather than endure unlawful conduct.
 An employee cannot just quit and sue because of a single incident.
-The conditions must be of such severity and frequency that a reasonable person thinks they have no alternative and they were in affect “constructively discharged.”
-You should first report the condition through your company complaint procedure where possible before you quit or your rights to recover damages could be lost.
+The conditions must be of such severity and frequency that a reasonable person believes they have no alternative and they were in effect “constructively discharged.”
+Before you quit, you should report the condition through your company complaint procedure or your rights to recover damages could be lost.